Frequently Asked Questions

 - Personnel costs.

 Q: What can I include in my budget?

 A: Budget expenses can include personnel and fringe benefits, travel, equipment, supplies, contractors, construction, other (direct costs), and indirect charges.

 Q: What should I include in the Budget Narrative?

 A: In a separate narrative titled Budget Narrative justify all budget items and costs.
 Detail how the totals on the form SF-424A were determined and provide a description for every allowable cost line item.
 Descriptions should demonstrate a clear connection between the costs and the proposed project.
 For example, the narrative should describe the positions, related duties, rates, and the percentage of time to be spent on the project, the number of travel trips, rates, and the average cost per trip, the types of supplies to be purchased, the specific equipment to be purchased, contractor tasks, etc.

-Q: What rules apply to local government in regards to procurement?
+Q: What rules apply to local government in regard to procurement?